 The Federal Voting Assistance Program (FVAP) supports UOCAVA citizens and election officials by providing necessary absentee voting forms, materials, training and guidance.

-In this section you will find an overview of the UOCAVA voting process, detailing the steps necessary to work with absentee voters, to include creating, mailing and processing absentee voting materials.
+In this section you will find an overview of the UOCAVA absentee voting process and the steps necessary to assist voters covered by UOCAVA.

-FVAP has created a series of educational and reference materials for election officials interested in learning more about the UOCAVA absentee voting process.
-The guided training module covers an introduction to the UOCAVA absentee voting process, the FAQs answer some of the more frequently asked questions about UOCAVA voting and there are also FPCA/FWAB State specific worksheets that election officials can complete as a quick reference guide of key deadlines and information about the UOCAVA voting process.
+We created a guided educational trainings for election officials interested in learning more about the UOCAVA absentee voting process.
+The guided training module covers an introduction and FAQs about the UOCAVA absentee voting process.

-As a local election official, you can subscribe to receive voting alerts that are sent to keep voters informed about election dates, important deadlines, changes to State laws that affect how voters may request and cast their ballots, and other crucial absentee voting information.
+As an election official, you can subscribe to alerts that we send voters to inform them of election dates, important deadlines, changes to State laws that could affect them and other important absentee voting information.

 In 2011, and again in 2013, we offered research grants to States and localities to research improving services provided to military and overseas voters.The resulting data from the grant program will help to identify and improve the true nature of the entire voting experience for military and overseas voters.